troven/meta4foxx/README.md

 meta4foxx
 ---------

-A micro-framework for rapidly building ArangoDB Foxx services.
+A framework for building stateful micro-services using ArangoDB Foxx.

 --------------------------------